vinilnarayan/pipeline_devsecops-networkscan/README.md

 #### Requirement
 ```
-* This pipeline runs only in Linux environment (eg. MacOS, Kali Linux etc...).
+* This pipeline runs only in Linux environment (eg. MacOS, Kali Linux etc...)
+* Python should be installed.
 * NMAP should be installed.
 * Httpx should be installed.
 * Nikto should be installed.